adrianromero/datasql/README.md

 }
 ```

 The important part in this declaration is the static field `DATA`.
 If present, Data SQL will use it for persistence using its capabilities to work with POJO objects.
-In this case it asumes that `TestPojo` is persisted in a table created the following way:
+In this case it asumes that `ObjectPojo` is persisted in a table created the following way:

 ```java
 try (ORMSession session = new ORMSession(getDataSource().getConnection())) {